Sea-BirdScientific/seabirdscientific/README.md

 This is the repository for the Sea-Bird Scientific (SBS) Community Toolkit.
 It is a collection of:
 - Python code to help in user developed processing of data collected with SBS instruments (see the repository src/sbs folder).
 - Example SBS instrument data (see the repository documentation/example_data folder).
 - A [Jupyter](https://jupyter.org/) notebook that documents the current toolkit processing options that can be applied to data collected with SBE 37 and SBE 19plus V2 CTDs (see the repository documentation folder).
+This notebook also serves to document the processing options available in the SBS Fathom application.

 ## Repostory Contents
 ```